SZucchini/runner-reid/README.md

 ## Overview
 This repository contains the following:
-- Training code for GRUAE and HHCL with runner dataset.
+- Training code for GRUAE
-- Evaluation code for GRUAE and HHCL with runner dataset.
+- Evaluation code with runner dataset
-- Trained weights for GRUAE and HHCL with runner dataset.
+- Trained weights for GRUAE and HHCL with runner dataset
-- Feature vectors for evaluation.
+- Feature vectors for evaluation
-- Limited image dataset for evaluation.
+- Limited image dataset for evaluation
+- Customized [HHCL](https://github.com/bupt-ai-cz/HHCL-ReID) scripts for our dataset

 This repository does not contain the following:
-- Full dataset used in the paper (because of privacy issues).
+- Full dataset used in the paper (due to privacy issues)
+- Original evaluation dataset (anonymized due to privacy issues)

 From above reasons, you can not reproduce the results in the paper from scratch.
 However, you can reproduce the results in the paper using evaluation script and pre-calculated features.